Hayden, Colorado

 The Town of Hayden is a home rule municipality located in Routt County, Colorado, United States.
 The town population was 1,941 at the 2020 United States census.
 Hayden is a part of the Steamboat Springs, CO Micropolitan Statistical Area.
 The town sits along U.S. Highway 40 in the Yampa River Valley between Craig and Steamboat Springs.
-Hayden is located near the Yampa Valley Regional Airport, by which Hayden is one of the smallest communities in the U.S. to have mainline passenger jet service provided by American Airlines, Delta Air Lines, Southwest Airlines, Alaska Airlines, JetBlue and United Airlines on a scheduled basis (some of these airlines fly there only seasonally).
+Hayden is located near the Yampa Valley Regional Airport.

 History

 The Ute people used the area for summer hunting before the town was settled.
 Trappers worked in the area in the early 1800s.

 The area was first settled in 1875, with the town established in 1894 and incorporated in 1906.
 Hayden was named for F.V.
 Hayden, head of a survey party for the U.S. Geological & Geographic Survey in the late 1860s.
 Hayden explored western Colorado during the late nineteenth century.

-The Denver and Salt Lake Railway reached Hayden by 1916, and the rail line continues on today as part of the Union Pacific Railroad.
+The Denver and Salt Lake Railway reached Hayden by 1913, and the rail line continues on today as part of the Union Pacific Railroad.

 Historically a center of coal mining and agriculture, it consists today of a small cluster of homes and businesses.